 Gordon Smyth knows firsthand the pitfalls and challenges people face as they search for ideal senior care for an aging parent.
-“The beginning of my journey,” he told us recently, “was my mom’s passing in 1999.”
-The intervening 20 years have had many twists and turns, and as he says, “It’s a journey that still continues” for both Gordon and his father, Bill.
+“The beginning of my journey,” he told us, “was my mom’s passing in 1999.”
+The next 20 years had many twists and turns, as he shared with us.

-“Dad set out a list of wants,” says Gordon, “and my brother and I went to different retirement homes and toured them.
+Through these several moves, the family was getting better at the research process.
+“Dad now set out a list of wants,” says Gordon.
+Roles were assigned.
+“My brother and I went to different retirement homes and toured them.
 If we thought that dad might be interested, we made another appointment and took him with us.”
-Richmond Woods was a great experience, but was one of several retirement homes that “didn’t seem to fit his idea of what retirement living should be.”
-As Gordon puts it, “It seems now that he was ‘practising.’”
-The family was very pleased with the retirement home.
-“The people were all caring and committed to making dad’s life better.”
+Richmond Woods was a great experience, especially for the family.
+“The people were all caring and committed to making dad’s life better” recalls Gordon.

 “Needless to say, as he was living on his own, issues started to arise.
 I spent many hours in the emergency room at Victoria Hospital.
 He fell and broke his wrist.
 He started having digestive problems.
 He wandered away one day to get a haircut, and two women found him and put him in a cab and sent him home.
 He was lost for about 9 hours.
 I was starting to get frustrated.
 My brother hired a PSW three times a week to come and sit with him, but that wasn’t the solution.”